chef/chef-web-docs/content/azure_chef_cli.md

 `-a`, `--auto-update-client`

 : Automatically update Chef Infra Client.
 Set to `true` to automatically update the version of the Azure Chef Extension when the virtual machine is restarted.
-For example, if this option is enabled, a virtual machine that has version `1205.12.2.0` will be updated automatically to `1205.12.2.1` when it is published.
+For example, if this option is enabled, a virtual machine that has version `1205.12.2.0` will be updated automatically to `1205.12.2.1` when it's published.
 Default value: `false`.

 `-b`, `--disable`